-Figure 9 presents the results from this exercise in a form analogous to the way we presented the main results in Figure 6.
+Figure 8 presents the results from this exercise in a form analogous to the way we presented the main results in Figure 5.
 In Panels (a) and (b), we see that the policy had no significant effect on marriage, neither for those who were single nor for those married at the time they received their residence permits.
-Panel (c) shows the effect of the policy on the number of children.
-Since we have fixed effects for the number of children at the time of residence permit, we are here examining additional children as the outcome.
-The estimates appear to be positive and statistically significant in the first few years, and positive and not statistically different from zero after a decade or so.
-Since the variable of children is a stock rather than a flow, this panel points to a change in the timing of fertility.
-Refugees forced to stay for three years may have had the
+Panel (c)

-&lt;sup>26An important caveat on these regressions is that we must drop observations for any immigrant who leaves Denmark, since we only observe individual characteristics such as employment as long as an immigrant remains in Denmark.
-This may introduce selection into our estimates if the choice to leave Denmark is correlated with our outcomes of interest.
+selection into our estimates if the choice to leave Denmark is correlated with our outcomes of interest.
 We avoided this selection in our main exercises above by defining the outcome variable of interest as staying in the first observed commuting zone.
 If someone leaves Denmark, we know that they did not stay.

-$^{27}$ We say a refugee is working if she has non-zero labor income.
+$^{32}$ We say a refugee is working if she has non-zero labor income.
 We say a refugee receives government support if he has non-zero income classified as either unemployment payments or welfare payments.